Quantum Technology to Safeguard the Future of Confidential Information Exchange

 Systems for the exchange of quantum keys allow a key of any length to be exchanged securely.
 These systems have a heterogeneous construction consisting of optical components, optoelectronic converters, and electronic assemblies.
 Our research into quantum communication contributes primarily to the development of the necessary nanoelectronic components with a focus on maximum performance, modular and universal use, and the miniaturization of these systems.
 This work also addresses national-level findings from the QuNET research initiative, which was established by the German Federal Ministry of Education and Research (BMBF) and aims to set up a pilot network for quantum communication in Germany.

-In order to anchor the topic within the research landscape of the Free State of Saxony, the project seeks to establish an application center for the “design of scalable electronic systems for quantum communication”.
-This center will provide quantum communication systems that serve as a flexible experimental environment and as a test environment for the development of nanoelectronic circuits.
+In order to anchor the topic within the research landscape of the Free State of Saxony, the project established an application center for the “design of scalable electronic systems for quantum communication”.
+This center provides quantum communication systems that serve as a flexible experimental environment and as a test environment for the development of nanoelectronic circuits.
 At the same time, the plans envisage a gradual increase in signal transmission distances – expanding out of the local, urban environment in Saxony to reach the neighboring federal states of Bavaria and Thuringia in the fullness of time.